 Goforth was guided by an inner moral compass, she said, adding that she was lucky to have been married to him.

-"He was who you wanted for a friend, a colleague and a neighbor," his wife said.
+“He was who you wanted for a friend, a colleague and a neighbor,” she said.

 A suspect identified as Shannon J. Miles has been in police custody since Saturday and faces a capital murder charge.

 His criminal history includes resisting arrest, trespassing, evading detention and disorderly conduct with a firearm, Sheriff Ron Hickman said.

 Though the motive of the shooting is unclear, there’s no indication so far that the suspect and deputy knew each another, authorities said.